Colonialism: 20th century

-The world's colonial population at the outbreak of the First World War – a high point for colonialism – totalled about 560 million people, of whom 70% lived in British possessions, 10% in French possessions, 9% in Dutch possessions, 4% in Japanese possessions, 2% in German possessions, 2% in American possessions, 3% in Portuguese possessions, 1% in Belgian possessions and 0.5% in Italian possessions.
+The world's colonial population at the outbreak of the World War I – a high point for colonialism – totalled about 560 million people, of whom 70% lived in British possessions, 10% in French possessions, 9% in Dutch possessions, 4% in Japanese possessions, 2% in German possessions, 2% in American possessions, 3% in Portuguese possessions, 1% in Belgian possessions and 0.5% in Italian possessions.
 The domestic domains of the colonial powers had a total population of about 370 million people.
 Outside Europe, few areas had remained without coming under formal colonial tutorship – and even Siam, China, Japan, Nepal, Afghanistan, Persia, and Abyssinia had felt varying degrees of Western colonial-style influence – concessions, unequal treaties, extraterritoriality and the like.

 Asking whether colonies paid, economic historian Grover Clark (1891–1938) argues an emphatic "No!"
 He reports that in every case the support cost, especially the military system necessary to support and defend colonies, outran the total trade they produced.
 Apart from the British Empire, they did not provide favoured destinations for the immigration of surplus metropole populations.
 The question of whether colonies paid is a complicated one when recognizing the multiplicity of interests involved.
 In some cases colonial powers paid a lot in military costs while private investors pocketed the benefits.
 In other cases the colonial powers managed to move the burden of administrative costs to the colonies themselves by imposing taxes.